-FTA uses a simple method to calculate peak hour, peak direction person capacity to determine whether a proposed light rail or heavy rail project corridor is at capacity today or will be within five years.
+FTA uses a simple method to calculate peak hour, peak direction person capacity to determine whether a proposed light rail or heavy rail project corridor is at capacity today or will be within ten years.
 When project sponsors submit a request to enter Project Development, they must provide FTA with existing peak hour ridership in the peak direction on the existing fixed guideway corridor, the number of trains currently operated in the peak hour in the peak direction, the number of cars per train in the peak direction.
-Using this information, FTA calculates the existing average useable space per passenger in the corridor during the peak hour going in the peak direction, and compares it to a comfortable loading level of 5.4 square feet per passenger as defined in the industry-recognized Transit Capacity and Quality of Service Manual published through the Transit Cooperative Research Program (TRCP Report 165).
-TCRP research indicates 5.4 square feet of space per passenger is a comfortable loading level on U.S. rail transit systems and is close to the average loading on all trunk rail transit lines entering the central business district of U.S. cities.
+Using this information, FTA calculates the existing average useable space per passenger in the corridor during the peak hour going in the peak direction and compares it to a comfortable loading level of 10.8 square feet per passenger as defined in the industry-recognized Transit Capacity and Quality of Service Manual published through the Transit Cooperative Research Program (TRCP Report 165).
+TCRP research indicates 10.8 square feet of space per passenger is a comfortable loading level on U.S. rail transit systems.